High-intensity discharge lamp

 Brand new high-intensity discharge lamps make more visible light per unit of electric power consumed than fluorescent and incandescent lamps, since a greater proportion of their radiation is visible light in contrast to infrared.
 However, the lumen output of HID lighting can deteriorate by up to 70% over 10,000 burning hours.

-Many modern vehicles use HID bulbs for the main lighting systems, although some applications are now moving from HID bulbs to LED and laser technology.
+HID bulbs are commonly used in vehicle headlamps.

 Construction

 Various types of chemistry are used in the arc tubes of HID lamps, depending on the desired characteristics of light intensity, correlated color temperature, color rendering index (CRI), energy efficiency, and lifespan.
 Varieties of HID lamp include: